What Do Common Blood Tests Check For?

 “From checking your cholesterol levels and thyroid function to diagnosing infections, diseases and other conditions, blood tests are often the first step in diagnosing dozens of conditions,” says Fatma Deif, MD, an internal medicine physician at Scripps Clinic Rancho San Diego.

-Your doctor typically orders blood tests for you during a physical, checkup or screening for a specific condition, including heart disease, thyroid disease, cancer, diabetes and sexually transmitted infections.
+Your doctor typically orders blood tests for you during a physical exam or to screen for specific conditions like heart disease, thyroid disease, cancer, diabetes and sexually transmitted infections.
+They can also monitor the effectiveness of treatments.

 Blood tests are very safe.
 A phlebotomist uses a needle to takes a sample of your blood, usually from a vein in your arm.
 You may feel a slight prick when the needle is inserted into the vein.
 But the test is typically not painful, and the process takes just a few minutes.